lambdamikel/LambdaSpeak-FS/README.md

 Some changes here over the LambdaSpeak 3 version.

 The serial mode uses a ring buffer for buffering incoming serial messages (bytes received over RX) - the receive buffer.
-The buffer pointer starts again at 0 if it overflows.
+This buffer can hold **256 bytes.** The buffer pointer starts again at 0 if it overflows.
 Two pointers are used: a read cursor, and an input / fill pointer.
 Both start at 0.
 If the read cursor is smaller than the input pointer, then a byte is